Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Acknowledgements

 \section{Acknowledgements}

-Thanks to Benjamin Ricketts, Carolina Cuesta-Lazaro, Daniela Huppenkothen, Diego Altamirano, Douglas Burke, Javier Via\~{n}a P\'{e}rez, Jeremy Drake, and the AstroAI department at the Center for Astrophysics | Harvard \& Smithsonian for their advice and support.
+Thanks to Benjamin Ricketts, Carolina Cuesta-Lazaro, Daniela Huppenkothen, Diego Altamirano, Douglas Burke, Javier Via\~{n}a P\'{e}rez, Jeremy Drake, and the anonymous referee for their advice and support.
+This project was also conducted with support from the AstroAI initiative at the Center for Astrophysics | Harvard \& Smithsonian.
+This research has made use of data and/or software provided by the High Energy Astrophysics Science Archive Research Center (HEASARC), which is a service of the Astrophysics Science Division at NASA/GSFC.
 E.T. and J.F.S. acknowledge support from NASA grant no. 80NSSC21K1886.